magnolia-cms/react-demos/README.md

 (Note that 'decorations' are provided so that the two components are available in the MTK basic page, and the Travel demo pages.)

-# Demo - Decoupled / Headless scenario.
+# Demo - Headless scenario.
 Follow the above steps first.

 Ensure Magnolia is running.